micahwoods/atcweb3/content/post/the-best-golfing-destination-in-asia/index.md

   preview_only: true
 ---

 Golf course architect Paul Jansen and I have discussed favorite golfing destinations, favorite airports, and favorite grasses.
-He wrote wrote about the [great golfing destination of Vietnam](http://www.jansengolfdesign.com/blog/vietnam-golf-and-just-being-a-tourist/), especially Danang, where he was lead architect for Faldo Design at the spectacular Laguna Lang Co.
+He wrote about the [great golfing destination of Vietnam](http://www.jansengolfdesign.com/blog/vietnam-golf-and-just-being-a-tourist/), especially Danang, where he was lead architect for Faldo Design at the spectacular Laguna Lang Co.

 {{< tweet user="pauljansengolf" id="316628843504992256" >}}